mcealera/amazon-connect-workshop/README.md

 # 5. More personalization - Store user interactions

-In this section we will use a Lambda to update DynamoDB based on the choices the user makes in the IVR - in this case, a language selection.
+In this section we will use a Lambda to update the DynamoDB table we created previously with the choices the user makes in the IVR.
 We will use this information on subsequent calls to add another layer of personalization to our greeting.

 ### 5.1 Creating the updateCustomer Lambda